 - A. Lot line adjustment.
-Where a subdivider proposes an exchange or transfer of land with an adjoining property, the Planning Board may waive the requirements for sketch plan and preliminary plat approval and the public hearing on such proposal only if the following conditions are met: - (1) No additional lots will be created; - (2) Such exchange or transfer of lands does not preclude the proper future development, subdivision or resubdivision of the affected properties; - (3) Such exchange or transfer of lands shall not create any new nonconformity with the terms and regulations of the Esopus Zoning Law. - (4) The subdivider(s) has prepared and submitted for approval by the Planning Board a final plat prepared to the specifications set forth in § 107-29 of these regulations, except for plat details that are specifically waived by the Planning Board. - (5) The subdivider(s) has paid the final plat fee as set forth in § 107-30B of these regulations.
+Where a subdivider proposes an exchange or transfer of land with an adjoining property, the Planning Board may waive the requirements for sketch plan and preliminary plat approval and the public hearing on such proposal only if the following conditions are met: - (1) No additional lots will be created; - (2) Such exchange or transfer of lands does not preclude the proper future development, subdivision or resubdivision of the affected properties; - (3) Such exchange or transfer of lands shall not create any new nonconformity with the terms and regulations of the Esopus Zoning Law. - (4) The subdivider(s), within six months after the action on the sketch plan, as set forth in § 107-15E, has prepared and submitted for approval by the Planning Board a final plat prepared to the specifications set forth in § 107-29 of these regulations, except for plat details that are specifically waived by the Planning Board.
+If such plat has not been submitted within this time period, the applicant must seek renewal of the sketch plan approved by the Town Planning Board, inclusive of payment of any and all renewal fees.
+[Amended 11-19-2009 by L.L.
+No. 10-2009] - (5) The subdivider(s) has paid the final plat fee as set forth in § 107-30B of these regulations.